When it comes to dust mites, the two most common questions people have about these bugs are:

 If you notice any itching on your arms or legs, take a sample from there as well, since this may be a sign of dust mites on your skin.

-Place these strips of tape under the microscope and look for small spider-like critters that fit the description we mentioned previously: translucent, eight legs and no eyes.
+Place your strips of tape under the microscope and look for small spider-like critters that fit the description we mentioned previously: translucent, eight legs, and no eyes.

 Also, look for the feces that have been excreted by these bugs.
 It looks like small brown rectangular pellets.